 The 1724 Code Noir of Louisiana was a means to control the behaviors of Africans, Native Americans, and free people of color.

-In 1724, the French government issued a version of the Code Noir in order to regulate the interaction of whites (blancs) and blacks (noirs) in colonial Louisiana.
+In 1724, the French government issued a version of the Code Noir in order to regulate the interaction of European-descended (blancs) and African-descended people (noirs) in colonial Louisiana.
 Portions of the first Code Noir (instituted in 1685 for the French colony of Saint Domingue) appeared in the second edition, though several alterations were made to account for the special circumstances of Louisiana.
-Enforcement of the Code Noir proved difficult throughout French colonial Louisiana, resulting in the cultivation of a brutal system of enslavement that nonetheless failed to control all forms of close contact between people legally identified as black and white.
+Enforcement of the Code Noir proved difficult throughout French colonial Louisiana, resulting in the cultivation of a brutal system of enslavement that nonetheless failed to control all forms of close contact between people legally identified as Black and white.
 Following the suppression of the Insurrection of 1768, the Spanish colonial regime replaced the Code Noir with legal measures of its own, though the influence of the French slave system remained noticeable into the nineteenth century.

 The fifty-five articles of the Code Noir represented an attempt on the part of French officials to control the lives of people of European and African descent in colonial Louisiana.
 The first eleven articles refer to religious matters in the colony, including the expulsion of Jews, the recognition of Roman Catholicism as the only legitimate religion, and the mandate against interracial marriages and other kinds of métissage (racial mixing) between blancs and noirs.
 The remaining forty-four articles cover topics ranging from the obligations of masters (maîtres) to their slaves (esclaves), illegal activities and forms of punishment, the lack of legal rights afforded the enslaved, and rules for manumission (affranchissement).
-For example, slaves found guilty of illegally gathering in crowds were whipped for the first offense, and then branded with the mark of a fleur-de-lis after multiple offenses.
+For example, enslaved people found guilty of illegally gathering in crowds were whipped for the first offense, and then branded with the mark of a fleur-de-lis after multiple offenses.
 In addition to lashes and branding, convicted runaway slaves had their ears cut off.
-Less severe penalties, usually in the form of fines, awaited whites who attempted to marry blacks, as well as the priests who conducted such marriage ceremonies.
+Less severe penalties, usually in the form of fines, awaited whites who attempted to marry Black people, as well as the priests who conducted such marriage ceremonies.